 Predictive analytics is a more effective way of dealing with your operations.
 It involves using powerful tools to identify issues that might otherwise be missed.

 There are some issues a human just wouldn’t notice.
-This is in part because the worker has a long list of responsibilities and they aren’t typically given the time they need to look at something closely enough to spot a problem.
+This is in part because the worker has an extensive list of responsibilities, and they aren’t typically given the time they need to look at something closely enough to spot a problem.

 An AI tool, on the other hand, can learn about what is normal for your plant and assets and can be programmed for certain thresholds and parameters.
 As soon as something starts to act abnormally or outside of those boundaries, an alert is sent to the relevant member of staff.
 Issues are dealt with quickly and effectively, allowing production to continue unaffected.

 This kind of predictive maintenance isn’t just looking at the past 24 hours when keeping an eye on machinery and lines.
 It can learn from up to the last five years to better understand what’s going on.
 This advanced analytical approach empowers your staff, letting them spot red flags that indicate something needs their attention.

 Early warnings significantly reduce unplanned downtime and the accompanying loss of production that’s so frustrating for everyone involved.
 Plus, real-time data of this kind allows you to make other important decisions that will optimise production.